 Understanding ADAPT in the SDTM TS Domain: Adaptive vs Non-Adaptive Trials

 The Study Data Tabulation Model (SDTM) plays a critical role in organizing and submitting clinical trial data.
-One of the parameters that regulatory agencies look for in the Trial Summary (TS) domain is the ADAPT parameter (TSPARMCD=ADAPT), which indicates whether the trial follows an adaptive design.
-In this blog post, we will explore the meaning of ADAPT and provide examples of adaptive and non-adaptive trials.
+One of the key parameters regulatory agencies look for in the Trial Summary (TS) domain is the ADAPT parameter (TSPARMCD=ADAPT

 What is ADAPT in the TS Domain?